Rodilon Block is a highly potent anticoagulant extruded block with no known resistance in rats or mice.

 - High palatability.

-- Multiple edges of the blocks are designed specifically to encourage rodents feeding and are adapted to their gnawing habits.
+- Multiple edges of the block is designed specifically to encourage rodents feeding and are adapted to their gnawing habits.

 - The green colouring of the block shows in the rodent excrement indicating bait has been taken.